Augmentative and Alternative Communication (AAC)

 Ongoing evaluation – an AAC system should be ever-changing, matching the needs of the user as they grow, learn and meet new people – communication needs are always changing, and an AAC system should change to meet (or anticipate) these needs.

 Easy use – for communication to be successful, it needs to happen as easily as possible for the user and as quickly as possible for the listener – many factors will need to be considered to achieve this goal.

-Finding the best AAC for you or your child
+Finding the best AAC for you or some you care for